Slackjvo/express-web-template/readme.md

-# Express Web Template with MySQL
+# Express Web Template with MySQL and EJS